-- Add cherries and amaretto to a small bowl.
+- Add dried cherries and amaretto to a small bowl.
 Microwave for 30 seconds to warm amaretto and set aside to allow cherries to absorb some of the amaretto and plump.

-- Meanwhile, add brown sugar, flour, oatmeal, cinnamon, and salt to a small bowl Toss to combine.
-Add 1/4 cup of butter and using your fingers, rub the butter into the flour mixture using a pastry cutter until it resembles coarse meal.
+- Meanwhile, add 1/4 cup brown sugar, flour, cinnamon, and salt to a small bowl Toss to combine.
+Cut 1/4 cup butter into the flour mixture using a pastry cutter until it resembles coarse meal.
 Add oatmeal and almonds and toss to combine.
 Set aside.

 - Bake for 20-25 minutes, until crisp is golden brown.

 - Remove from oven and cool for 5-10 minutes before serving.